milaboratory/mixcr/doc/index.rst

-MIXCR: a universal tool for fast and accurate analysis of T- and B- cell receptor repertoire sequencing data
+MiXCR: a universal tool for fast and accurate analysis of T- and B- cell receptor repertoire sequencing data
 ============================================================================================================

 MiXCR is a universal framework that processes big immunome data from